ratilicus/x4/README.md

 - python3 tests.py

-###### rat mode
+###### rat mod
-- testing adding weapons, ships - confirmed
+- testing adding weapons, ships, shields - confirmed
 - testing weapon tags (to see if tags can be used to restrict specific ship weapon mounts to specific weapon types) - confirmed
+- testing shield tags (seems we can add additional tags, but can't seem to prevent standard shields from being listed, on ships)
 - added IRE, PAC weapons
+- added 2MJ, 5MJ, 25MJ shields
 - added Pegasus Xtra
-    - added 2 wing based weapons
-    - changed the weapon flags on primary weapon to allow missile, ire, and pac
-    - wing weapons can only mount ire
+    - added 2 wing based weapons (primary can now mount pac, ire, wing weps can mount ire only)
+    - modified shield tags (shield can support 2MJ, 5MJ shields, can't seem to be able to remove support for small standard shields)